 When Are Elderberries in Season?

 Elderberries are in season from, depending on where you are, roughly mid-September to mid-October.

 Elderberries may be diminutive in size, but they pack a mighty punch.
 Elderberries are rich in Vitamin A and B, and are richer in Vitamin C than oranges.
 This makes them a great natural cold and flu remedy.

-Last winter I was plagued with the cold and flu, so this year I thought I’d make an elderberry syrup to to help ward off any pesky bugs over this coming winter.
+Last winter I was plagued with the cold and flu.
+This year I thought I’d make an elderberry syrup to help ward off any pesky bugs over this coming winter.
 I added some extra vitamin C in the form of oranges and lemons just for good measure.

 My freshly picked and de-stalked elderberries

-Elderberry Syrup Recipe
+Delicious Spiced Elderberry Syrup

 This winter I also plan on enjoying the elderberry syrup as a hot toddy with a shot of whisky and hot water!
 I’m looking forward to that on a cold evening, let me tell you!
-Alternatively you could drizzle over plain yoghurt or porridge, or even over ice-cream or pancakes.
+Alternatively, you could drizzle over plain yoghurt or porridge, or even over ice-cream or pancakes.
 The possibilities of the syrup are endless!
 I’m going to make at least double the amount of elderberry syrup next year as we polished ours off pretty quickly!

 Will you be elderberry picking this weekend?